sammajum706/sammajum706/README.md

 ### Hi there this is Samriddha Majumdar👋
-I am currently a junior student in the department of Metallurgical & Material Engineering, Jadavpur University.
+I am currently a junior undergraduate student in the department of Metallurgical & Material Engineering, Jadavpur University.
 I am interested in the field of AI and Machine Learning.
 I have worked especially in the field of Computer Vision and Image Processing.
 I am also interested in the field of Computational Materials Science and looking forward to work on it in future.

 Check out my linkedin and orcid profile here: